Chad Gable: Tag team specialist (2017–2019)

 On April 16, Gable was moved to Raw as part of the 2018 WWE Superstar Shake-Up, thus disbanding with Benjamin.
 On the April 23 episode of Raw, Gable turned face after he took offense at Jinder Mahal insulting Raw General Manager Kurt Angle.
-Gable would defeat Mahal on his first match on the brand.
+Gable defeated Mahal on his first match on the brand.
 On the September 3 episode of Raw, Gable formed a tag team with Bobby Roode and went on to defeat The Ascension.
-At Survivor Series, they would become captains for Team Raw, but lost to Team SmackDown in the 10-on-10 Survivor Series tag team elimination match.
+At Survivor Series, they became captains for Team Raw, but lost to Team SmackDown in the 10-on-10 Survivor Series tag team elimination match.
 During this time, Gable changed his attire to trunks and began wearing a robe in his entrance, mirroring Roode's look.
 On the December 10 episode of Raw, Gable and Roode defeated AOP and their manager Drake Maverick in a three-on-two handicap to capture the Raw Tag Team Championship.
 With the win, Gable became the second man (after his former partner Jason Jordan) to have won the NXT, SmackDown, and Raw Tag Team Championships.

 At the Royal Rumble kick-off show, Gable and Roode defeated Rezar and Scott Dawson in a non-title match.
 The match stipulation stated that if Rezar and Dawson were to win, their respective teams (AOP and The Revival) would both receive tag team championship matches.
-The Revival would eventually receive their title match on the February 11 episode of Raw, in which Gable and Roode lost the championship.
+The Revival eventually received their title match on the February 11 episode of Raw, in which Gable and Roode lost the championship.
 Gable and Roode failed to regain the championship from The Revival in a triple threat tag-team match also involving Ricochet and Aleister Black at Fastlane on March 11.